ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleSGP4OnlineAutoLoad.rst

 IVehicleSGP4OnlineAutoLoad
 ==========================

-.. py:class:: IVehicleSGP4OnlineAutoLoad
+.. py:class:: ansys.stk.core.stkobjects.IVehicleSGP4OnlineAutoLoad

    IVehicleSGP4LoadData

    Do not use this interface, as it is deprecated.
 Use IAgVeSGP4OnlineLoad instead.
 Interface for SGP4 propagator.
 Loads the most current segment from online.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleSGP4OnlineAutoLoad

 Overview
 --------